 Most people know me because they are in a relationship with me as friends, coworkers, family, or non-profit or church members.

-I have encountered people who enthusiastically liked me, some who were seemingly indifferent to me, and a few who actively disliked me.
+I have encountered people who enthusiastically liked me, some seemingly indifferent to me, and a few who actively disliked me.

 Who do people say that you are?
 Do you like what you hear?